maxime-michel/ttg/_posts/2011-09-30-which-guitar-tuner-should-i-buy.md

 ---
 title: "Which guitar tuner should I buy?"
 excerpt: >
-  Features and demonstration of the Korg tuners GA1, PC2 as, well as Pitchblack (for electric guitars).
+  Features and demonstration of the Korg tuners GA1, PC2 as well as Pitchblack (for electric guitars).
 header:
   teaser: https://www.accordersaguitare.com/img/mecaniques-guitare_300.jpg